cnlog/ImeStudy/Study.md

 ### Windows 2000 Japanese

 - CONFIRMED: The application window owns an `"IME"` class window.
-- CONFIRMED: The application window owns an `"msime98main"` class window.
+- CONFIRMED: There is an `"msime98main"` class window.

 ## What does an IME installer?